CS 2650 and 3000, but also:

 Use pattern-matching to analyze and compute on structured data

 Use recursion to write functions that manipulate recursive collection

-types such as lists
+types such as abstract syntax trees and lists

 Homework and Lateness Policy

 Homework will usually be due Wednesdays by 11:59pm.

 Late homework assignments will be penalized according to the following

 - Up to 24 hours late: no deduction, for a max 2 late homeworks per

 - Homeworks later than 24 hours, or from students who have already